 Diagnosis for Parkinson’s disease (ICD-10-CM): G20

-Assessed – Is defined as use of a screening tool or referral to neuropsychologist for testing
+Assessed – Is defined as a discussion with the patient or care partner or use of a screening tool OR referral to neuropsychologist for testing.

 Screening tools approved for use in this measure include: (1)

 - Parkinson’s Disease Dementia – Short Screen (PDD-SS)